 - The sender must be the product's manufacturer, representative, or authorized exporter. - The addressee shall be a company or an importer with experience in this activity. - All documentation (commercial invoices, transportation invoices, or others) shall contain annotations demonstrating that the products are samples without commercial value. - Samples should be identified as having no commercial value.
 It is advisable to mark the package with the following wording: "Muestras sin valor commercial para su registro en el Ministerio de Salud" (English: "Samples without commercial value for registration with the Ministry of Health").

-Fees applied by the Venezuelan authorities for the sanitary registration of food products are available here.
+Sanitary registration fees for Venezuelan food products are available here.

 Facility and Product Registration Requirements

 Animal Products and Unprocessed Plant Products